EnderHubris/EnderHubris/README.md

 <pre>
 I like keeping myself busy.

-  I have more about me over at https://endermansupreme.github.io/endernet/.
+  I have more about me over at my portfolio site.
   In summary I enjoy programming and I enjoy Capture the Flags, I do challenges between PicoCTF and HackTheBox.